Sam Katzman: Focus on action pictures

+Method of working

-Charles Schneer, who worked for Katzman in the 1940s and 1950s, said the producer "knew everything there was to know about making a movie.
+Charles Schneer, who worked for Sam Katzman in the 1940s and 1950s, said the producer "knew everything there was to know about making a movie.
 He was a very enterprising fellow, and was enormously intuitive.
 But, he was a very tough taskmaster and a real skinflint.
 I managed to get along well with Sam, because I knew what he was and respected what he did.
 Unfortunately, all his input was negative.
 He never contributed anything positive.
 I would suggest an idea, and he would knock it down.
 I would argue with him, but I never got very far.
 He wouldn't say: 'Do this instead of that.'
 He would only say: 'Don't do this' — and I didn't.
 I certainly learned the value of a dollar from Sam."

 Katzman's Monogram cameraman Richard Cline later recalled, "We did 106 features in six years, working six days a week – an average of 20 to 22 features a year.
 Those were "B" pictures...
 There was a clever writer in the unit.
 Sam would pick up a newspaper and say, 'Oh, here's a story.'
 He'd give it to the writer and the writer would turn out a script.
 We'd go all over.
 We were actually a traveling unit, a very cohesive unit, and I really learned my trade from that experience."

 Katzman shrewdly planned each production with both eyes on the budget, so that he would be spending less and less money as filming progressed.
 He would film crowd scenes first, then dismiss many of the actors.
 The remaining featured players would perform their scenes, and then leave.
 Finally, only the two or three leading actors were still on the payroll, working with a few recognizable, economical bit players.